-The premier place for an afternoon treat in Sedona is a little homemade ice cream shop in Uptown known as The Black Cow Cafe,For a refreshing cool down after a long day of exploring in the intense Sedona sunshine, head over to The Black Cow for an ice cream cone, frozen yogurt, a sundae, smoothie, milkshae or a banana split.
+The premier place for an afternoon treat in Sedona is a little homemade ice cream shop in Uptown known as The Black Cow Cafe.
+For a refreshing cool down after a long day of exploring in the intense Sedona sunshine, head over to The Black Cow for an ice cream cone, frozen yogurt, a sundae, smoothie, milkshake, or banana split.

 Black Cow makes all their treats fresh on-site daily.
 And it is not just ice cream.
 They serve just about every sweet dessert you can think of even homemade apple pie and coconut macaroons!
-Although a cool ice cream treat in a delicious chocolate dipped waffle cone is the ultimate indulgence on a hot Sedona day.
+Although a cool ice cream treat in a delicious chocolate dipped waffle cone is the ultimate indulgence on a hot Sedona summer afternoon.
 As soon as you get a whiff while strolling around Uptown, there is no way you are getting by without stopping in!

 The seating area is pretty small, and thus, it's better to find a seat around Uptown or simply stroll around and enjoy the fabulous red rock views.

-If you are a sweets lover, be sure to make some room on your Sedona vacation for a visit to the Black Cow.
+If you are a sweets lover, be sure to make some room on your Sedona vacation for a visit to The Black Cow.
 It's by far the best ice cream in the area.
 Post-hike is the best time to reward yourself with a cool treat - you burned so many calories on the trail - you deserve it!